FEUP-ESOF-2020-21/open-cx-t6g3-its/README.md

 ## Product Vision

-Increase the engagement between speakers and attendees perspectives on a matter, creating a more captivating experience of a remote conference.
+Polling perspectives on a matter, creating a more captivating experience of a remote conference.

 ---

 ## Elevator Pitch

 Presenters sometimes have a difficult time getting the attendees perspectives in a conference while keeping the audience engaged.
-WHoWhat solves that with an app that provides an easy and engaging way to poll your audience anywhere, in real-time.
+WHoWhat solves that with an app that provides an easy and engaging way to poll audiences anywhere, in real-time.

 ---